Skip to content

 Testing

-Run the test suite (uses Testcontainers for real PostgreSQL testing):
+Comprehensive test suite with enhanced type coverage (uses Testcontainers for real PostgreSQL testing):

 mvn test